SebastianGhafafian/Portfolio/README.md

 ## Work Experience

 **Structural Engineer for Composite Materials** \
-@ TPI Composites Germany GmbH \
+@ TPI Composites Germany GmbH in Berlin, Germany\
-01/2021 – 08/2023 Berlin, Germany
+01/2021 – 08/2023

 **Research Associate** \
-@ Federal Institute for Materials Research and Testing (BAM) \
+@ Federal Institute for Materials Research and Testing (BAM) in Berlin, Germany\
-11/2019 – 12/2020 Berlin, Germany
+11/2019 – 12/2020

 **Intern for Composite Materials and Manufacturing** \
-@ Institute for the Research and Development of Sports Equipment (FES) \
+@ Institute for the Research and Development of Sports Equipment (FES) Berlin, Germany\
-10/2016 – 09/2018 Berlin, Germany
+10/2016 – 09/2018

 **Teaching Assistant** \
-@ Technical University Berlin \
+@ Technical University Berlin in Berlin, Germany\
-10/2016 – 09/2018 Berlin, Germany
+10/2016 – 09/2018